ivantm24/3-2/3-2/README.txt

 The game server, it manages online player’s connections, game table and their assignment, chat sessions among players, it extends game class to also manage game rules.
+The server runs on the port 3232, exclusively.

 _3_2Game_DesktopGUI
 All the classes used for implementing the Desktop GUI client of the game both